gilesbowkett/argonaut/readme.md

 contributing
 ------------

-For the next few weeks, you're way better off sending me an email or a tweet than using GitHub's built-in messaging systems, even pull requests, awesome though they are.
+For the next few weeks, for reasons that I hope will later become obvious, you're way better off sending me an email or a tweet than using GitHub's built-in messaging systems, even pull requests, awesome though they are.
 Apologies!

 How you can reach me: